yaml/yaml-spec/spec/spec.md

 # Chapter #.
 Flow Styles

-YAML’s _flow styles_ can be thought of as the natural extension of JSON to cover [folding] long content lines for readability, [tagging] nodes to control [construction] of [native data structures] and using [anchors] and [aliases] to reuse [constructed] object instances.
+YAML's _flow styles_ can be thought of as the natural extension of JSON to cover [folding] long content lines for readability, [tagging] nodes to control [construction] of [native data structures] and using [anchors] and [aliases] to reuse [constructed] object instances.